zsteinkamp/zsteinkamp.github.io/_posts/2021-01-17-all-the-ways-up-mission-peak.markdown

 <img src="https://photos.smugmug.com/2021-01-17-Mission-Peak/i-bh7B5bV/0/958eab43/X3/2021011716054444-5440084092622853821-IMG_7346_HEIC-X3.jpg" width="100%"/>

-# **Most Popular With Ultramarathoners: From Sunol Regional Park**
+# **Most Popular With Ultramarathoners: From Sunol**
-Roundtrip Distance: **10 miles** / Elevation Gain: **2150 feet** / <a target="_blank" href="https://www.strava.com/routes/2786044389566703598">Strava Route</a>
+Roundtrip Distance: **10 miles** / Elevation Gain: **2150 feet** / <a target="_blank" href="https://www.strava.com/routes/2786044389566703598">Strava Route</a> / <a href="https://www.ebparks.org/parks/sunol/">Sunol Regional Wilderness Site</a>

 #### Getting There / Parking
 Sunol is a beautiful place.
 You can get there from Calaveras Road (take the Calaveras exit closer to Pleasanton, vs the one in Milpitas, unless you like to drive on windy roads and have an extra 30 minutes to spare).
-Parking is $5 or $6, plus $2 for the Ohlone Wilderness Trail permit, which doubles as one of the best trail maps in existence.
+Parking is $5 or $6, plus $2 for the <a href="https://www.ebparks.org/parks/ohlone/default.htm#trailmap">Ohlone Wilderness Trail permit</a>, which doubles as one of the best trail maps in existence.
 After paying the nice ranger, park in the small lot to the right of the road, next to the horse area.

 #### The Trail
 The trailhead is a metal gate next to a couple picnic tables in the afforementioned Horse Area parking lot.
 Sign-in at the trailhead sign-in station, then open the gate and begin the ascent!
 This is also not a very popular trail.